benevolent-games/argv/readme.md

 ## notes

-- argv uses exact names, like `--param`, so the typescript typings work.
 - typings work best if you declare `Args` and `Params` types, but it can infer some of it if you omit them.
 - these are equivalent ways to pass a param:
   - `--param true`